 April 25 - Monday - 5-7 pm - Wolfe Lowenthal Tai Chi class (only for ongoing students)

 June 27 - 2pm and 7pm - Gathering in Gratitude Performance w/ Lakota Tribe Teens from South Dakota

-June 26 - 7pm - Gathering in Gratitude Performance w/ Lakota Tribe Teens from South Dakota (118's first public test, thank-you Lakota!)
+June 26, 2015 - 7pm - Gathering in Gratitude Performance w/ Lakota Tribe Teens from South Dakota (118's first public test, thank-you Lakota!)

 July 10 Fieldwire and Spirit of Orr present music Music by Jørgen Teller, Ron Schneiderman, Dredd Foole, John Singer, John Levin.
 Films by Jonathan Schwartz